-Planning a trip around the world can feel overwhelming at first.
+Planning a round the world trip is overwhelming.
 Hours of research and thought go into making a trip like this a reality.
-You must consider visas, your route, your budget, transportation, activities, accommodation, and on and on.
-This guide is designed to give you an outline to follow to help you plan a round the world trip.
+You must consider your route, visas, your budget, accommodation, transportation, activities, and much more.
+This guide will give you an outline to follow to help you plan a trip around the world.
 It also includes useful tips and advice to make your journey a little smoother, safer, and more affordable.

 - Route Planning- Where do you want to go?